Skip to main content

 Sydney Metro is Australia’s most technologically advanced railway, and is Australia’s only fully-accessible, driverless train service.

-There will be ultimate capacity for a metro train every two minutes in each direction under the city, a level of service never before seen in Sydney.
 Sydney’s new metro railway will have a target capacity of about 40,000 customers per hour, similar to other metro systems worldwide.
 Sydney’s current suburban system can reliably carry 24,000 people an hour per line.

 Customers are at the centre of Sydney Metro, including the 21st century design of new railway stations, interchanges and precincts.